 The other effect of distortion is that the straight lines that cross the frame may appear not that straight.
 The farther from the image center the line crosses the frame the more it will be bent by the optics.
 Sometimes with a fisheye lens, it seems like a couple of lines create a circle around the lens.
 That’s how strongly a distortion can affect the scene in the photograph.

-Factors to be considered when using wide angle lens
+Factors to be considered when using a wide-angle lens

 As focal length moves down from 28 mm to 24 mm and 21 mm in the transition from wide-angle to super wide-angle, depth of field (the focused portion of a scene) becomes deeper.